 Example Process Optimization: Manage Client Contracts

-- Up-to-date contract information is accessible to sales reps in the field.
+- Ensure that up-to-date contract information is accessible to sales reps in the field.

 - Contract Data Must Be Maintained in the System of Record.

 - Contract Data Must Be Secure from Information Breaches.

 - We can perform discount analysis with current reports/Maintain current report structure.

 - Clients don't see many errors when reviewing contracts for final signature/Maintain tight data validation.

 - Our auditors have issued findings on our revenue recognition in the last two audits/Implement and enforce a standard process for project managers to track percent work complete against stated contract deliverables.

 - We have limited ability to understand total customer value when multiple contracts have been written in separate sales territories/Explore master data management approaches and automate the current spreadsheet-based consolidations.

 Start with The Low Hanging Fruit

 Smaller optimization projects may be led centrally or by self-organizing teams within a department or across departments that participate in a bigger process chain.
 These projects can make substantial improvements by addressing the low-hanging fruit.